dnndev/xmp-docs/form-controls/validate-regular-expression.md

+---
+id: form-validate-regular-expression
+title: Validate type="RegEx"
+category: Validation
+context: form
+summary: >-
+  The Validate tag whose type is set to "regex" is referred to as a Regular Expression Validator and is used to ensure the value of the target control matches the specified regular expression pattern.
+keywords:
+  - validate
+  - type="
+  - reg
+  - ex"
+  - form
+---
 # `<Validate type="RegEx">`

 The Validate tag whose type is set to "regex" is referred to as a Regular Expression Validator and is used to ensure the value of the target control matches the specified regular expression pattern.
 This can be used, for example, to ensure a phone number matches the format you specify or that an email address is properly formatted.